SujithBojjawar/EPAM/README.md

-this is my college subject repository of frontend development
+this is my college subject repository of frontend development just for practical